IranOfficial Name: Islamic Republic of Iran

 Sanctions: U.S. government economic sanctions prohibit most economic activity between U.S. persons and Iran.
 In general, unless licensed by the U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC), goods, technology, or services may not be exported, re-exported, sold or supplied, directly or indirectly, from the United States or by a U.S. person, wherever located, to Iran or the Government of Iran.
 With limited exceptions, goods or services of Iranian origin may not be imported into the United States, either directly or through third countries.

 OFAC regulations provide general licenses authorizing the performance of certain categories of transactions.
-Such general licenses include, but are not limited to, the following: articles donated to relieve human suffering (such as food, clothing, and medicine), the import of gifts valued at $100 or less, licensed exports of agricultural commodities, medicine, and medical devices, and transactions involving information and informational materials.
+Such general licenses include, but are not limited to, the following: articles donated to relieve human suffering (such as food, clothing, and medicine), the import of gifts valued at 100 USD or less, licensed exports of agricultural commodities, medicine, and medical devices, and transactions involving information and informational materials.
 All transactions ordinarily incident to travel to or from Iran, including baggage costs, living expenses, and the acquisition of goods or services for personal use are permitted.
 OFAC has the authority by means of a specific license to permit a person or entity to engage in many transactions or services which would otherwise be prohibited.
-Information on how to obtain a specific license can be found at 31 C.F.R.
-501.801.

 OFAC provides guidance to the public on the interpretation of the current economic sanctions on Iran.
-For further information, consult OFAC’s Iran sanctions resource page or contact OFAC’s Compliance Programs Division at 202-622-2490, visit OFAC’s web site, or obtain information via fax at 202-622-0077.
+For further information, consult OFAC’s Iran sanctions resource page or contact OFAC’s Compliance Programs Division at 202-622-2490, or obtain information via fax at 202-622-0077.